 \subsection{``Free" and ``pinned" nucleation from aging to slip laws}

-The nucleation lengths for pinned (\ref{eq:Ln}) and unpinned (\ref{eq:Lp}) faults were found assuming that the fault followed the aging state evolution law (\ref{eq:ag}), but the analysis and results are easily extended to friction laws ranging between aging and slip laws.
-Using the intermediate law (\ref{eq:in}), whose parameter $\epsilon$ allows a continuous transition between aging ($\epsilon=1$) and slip ($\epsilon\rightarrow 1$) laws, \emph{Viesca} [2023] Viesca showed that non-linear blow-up solutions of the form (\ref{eq:bu}) continue to exist for the intermediate law.
-This is seen by repeating the derivation of \emph{Viesca} [2016a,b] leading to (\ref{eq:W}), except with introducing a factor of $\epsilon$ to the right hand side of (\ref{eq:bu}) at the start.
-Doing so, \emph{Viesca} [2023] found that the equation governing $\mathcal{W}$ is exactly that for the aging law, (\ref{eq:W}), except the lengthscale $L_f$ (or $L_p$) is reduced by a factor $\epsilon$.
-This means that the expressions for nucleations lengths $L_f$ and $L_p$ also apply for state evolution laws ranging from aging to slip, provided the right hand side of each equation is multiplied by $\epsilon$.
+The nucleation lengths for pinned (\ref{eq:Lf}) and unpinned (\ref{eq:Lp}) faults were found assuming that the fault followed the aging state evolution law (\ref{eq:ag}), but the analysis and results are easily extended to friction laws ranging between aging and slip laws.
+Using the intermediate law (\ref{eq:in}), whose parameter $\epsilon$ allows a continuous transition between aging ($\epsilon=1$) and slip ($\epsilon\rightarrow 0$) laws, {\it Viesca} [2023] showed that non-linear blow-up solutions of the form (\ref{eq:bu}) continue to exist for the intermediate law.
+This is seen by repeating the derivation of {\it Viesca} [2016a,b] leading to (\ref{eq:W}), except introducing a factor of $\epsilon$ to the right hand side of (\ref{eq:bu}).
+Doing so, {\it Viesca} [2023] found that the equation governing $\mathcal{W}$ is exactly that for the aging law, (\ref{eq:W}), except the lengthscale $L_f$ (or $L_p$) is reduced by a factor $\epsilon$.
+This means that the expressions for nucleations lengths $L_f$ and $L_p$ also apply for state evolution laws ranging from aging to slip, provided the right hand sides of (\ref{eq:Lf}) and (\ref{eq:Lp}) are multiplied by $\epsilon$.